pfsense/docs/source/cellular/known-working-3g-4g-modems.rst

 -  Ericsson F5521GW Gobi3000 / Lenovo
 -  Ericsson N5321 / Lenovo

-   -  May need “AT+CFUN=1” in the init string.
+   -  May need "AT+CFUN=1" in the init string.
 Serial port varies from /dev/cuaU[0-3]

 -  ZTE MF915 LTE modem (T-Mobile)
 -  ZTE MF190 USB (1&1) using */dev/cuaU0.2*
--  ZTE MF669 - May need “camcontrol eject da0” in shellcmd, uses
+-  ZTE MF669 - May need "camcontrol eject da0" in shellcmd, uses
    */dev/cuaU0.2*
 -  ZTE MF830 - Can be switched from Ethernet to Modem by accessing the device's web interface, depending on preference.